 Russia promised to start withdrawing forces on Monday back to positions in Georgia’s breakaway South Ossetia province in line with a peace deal brokered last week by Nicolas Sarkozy, the French president.

 And the deputy chief of staff of Russia’s army said on Monday that the withdrawal had begun.

-Russian forces are concentrated in the town Gori and were also roaming the western town of Senaki, where they have occupied a Georgian military base.
+Russian forces were concentrated in the town Gori and were also roaming the western town of Senaki, where they have occupied a Georgian military base.

 Witnesses also reported Russian patrols in the port city of Poti, which has been repeatedly raided and there were also Russian forces in and around the town of Zugdidi, near the border with Abkhazia.

-Rice has accused Moscow of using “disproportionate force” against its neighbour, whose hopes of joining Nato have angered Russia.
+Rice has accused Moscow of using “disproportionate force” against its neighbour, whose hopes to joining Nato have angered Russia.

 The US secretary of state is scheduled to travel to Warsaw later on Tuesday where she is to sign a deal on installing a missile defence shield pact with Poland – a move certain to further increase tensions with Russia.